magento/devdocs/guides/v2.1/config-guide/multi-site/ms_over.md

   Multiple stores can share cart, user sessions, payment gateways, and so on, but they have separate catalog structures and Catalog price.

-  Catalog Qty(Inventory) can't be manage at store level.
-Inventory will be manage at Website or Global level only.
+  Catalog Qty (inventory) can't be managed at the store level.
+Inventory is managed at Website or Global level only.

-  Store views change the way pages are presented, and are typically used to display a store with different layouts or languages.You can manage different currencies per store view.
+  Store views change the way pages are presented, and are typically used to display a store with different layouts or languages.
+You can manage different currencies per store view.

 Each website and each {% glossarytooltip ca5a9ff1-8182-4fc4-a34b-9b3f831dbf3f %}store view{% endglossarytooltip %} must have a unique identifier.
 This identifier is required to use `MAGE_RUN_TYPE` and `MAGE_RUN_CODE` as follows: